mateuszdorobek/python3.info/design-patterns/oop/abstract-class.rst

 >>>
 >>> mark = User()
 Traceback (most recent call last):
-TypeError: Can't instantiate abstract class User with abstract method AGE_MAX
+TypeError: Can't instantiate abstract class User without an implementation for abstract method 'AGE_MAX'

 The code above will prevent from creating ``User`` instance, because class ``User`` does not overwrite all abstract properties.
 The ``AGE_MAX`` is